 ALL of the above situations are also considered dry camping.

 When you hook up to a water supply, you don't have to know anything about your fresh water holding tank capacity or your RV water pump.

-You simply connect the hose to your RV and you have an endless water capacity.
+You connect the hose to your RV, and you have an endless water capacity.

 When dry camping, your water supply is limited to your RV fresh water tank capacity.

 Water conservation suddenly becomes very important when you are dry camping.

 Learning how to be frugal with it is very eye-opening when it comes to learning not to be wasteful.

 There are plenty of tips and tricks to use less water.
 Here are a few: